entando/entando-docs/vuepress/docs/v7.0/docs/getting-started/concepts-overview.md

 </tbody>
 </table>

-**Note**: The Entando plugin variable `ingressPath` is defined in the Entando Plugin custom resource under the `spec` element.
+**Note**: The Entando plugin variable `ingressPath` is defined in the plugin custom resource under the `spec` element.
 The plugin ingress path is also used to expose the plugin within the EntandoApp domain.

 ### Exposing Plugins in the EntandoApp Domain
-The process of exposing an Entando Plugin under the same domain (ingress) of the Entando App is made possible from the creation of an `EntandoAppPluginLink` custom resource and the corresponding controller.
+Exposing a plugin under the same domain (ingress) of the EntandoApp is done through the `EntandoAppPluginLink` custom resource and the corresponding controller.

-Once the link between the Entando App and the Entando Plugin is created, the controller reads the specification of the link and automatically creates the HTTP routes in the Entando App so that the plugin is exposed on the same domain as the App builder, App engine and Component Manager.
+Once the link between the EntandoApp and the plugin is created, the controller reads the specification of the link and automatically creates the HTTP routes in the EntandoApp so that the plugin is exposed in the same domain as the App Builder, App Engine and Component Manager.

-This allows the micro frontend developers, who need access to the plugin, to disregard CORS policy and the full path where the plugin is exposed.
+This allows micro frontend developers, who need access to the plugin, to disregard CORS policy and the full path where the plugin is exposed.
 The plugin can be referenced using relative URLs.

-### How to Check Ingresses in my Cluster
+### How to Check Ingresses in My Cluster

 #### Using the Openshift Dashboard

 On the Openshift dashboard, ingresses are not exposed directly as pods and deployments.
-The dashboard provides direct access to the Ingress Routes (or simply routes) under the `Applications` → `Routes` menu.
+The dashboard provides direct access to the ingress routes under the `Applications` → `Routes` menu.

 ![Routes panel](./img/openshift-routes-panel.png)

-To see the ingress resources, you need to access them from the `Resources`  → `Other resources` menu.
-From the dropdown, select the `Ingress` resource and you should be able to see the ingress available on that specific project/namespace.
+To see the ingress resources, access them from the `Resources`  → `Other resources` menu.
+From the drop-down, select the `Ingress` resource and you should see the ingress available in that specific project/namespace.

 ![Ingress panel](./img/openshift-ingress-resources-panel.png)

 #### Using kubectl from the Command Line

-Once you know the namespace(s) where your Entando Cluster is deployed, use the following command from the command line.
+Once you know the namespace(s) where your cluster is deployed, use the following command from the command line:
 ```
 kubectl get ingresses.extensions -n YOUR-NAMESPACE
 ```

-Here an example of the result in a test namespace
+Here is an example of the result in a test namespace:
 ```
 > kubectl get ingresses.extensions -n local